 Traditionally, the Annual General Meeting is held in the afternoon of the first Friday in November.

+The meeting consists firstly of a brief session devoted to the Society’s domestic affairs.
+During this part of the meeting the internal affairs of the Society are discussed by the members and the Executive Board, new Board members are appointed and a report of the Society’s finances is provided.
 This is followed by a public session, covering most of the afternoon, which is open also to non-members.
 Every year, the Board of the Society invites at least two persons to write a paper on a subject of public international law or private international law that is relevant to practice and scholarship in The Netherlands.
 These papers are sent to the members in September or October.
 At the meeting a brief introduction by the authors is followed by a discussion of the contents of the papers.
 A report is made of the discussion.
 Until 2007 this report was published separately and distributed among the members.
 Since 2008 the report, together with the minutes of the first part of the meeting, is placed on the Society’s website.

-In 2014 the Royal Netherlands Society of International Law will, once again, award the biennial J.P.A.
+In 2020 the Royal Netherlands Society of International Law will, once again, award the biennial J.P.A.
 François Prize.
 The François Prize has been created with a view to encouraging the study of public international law and private international law.